marcossegovia/gemini-stock-picking/investor.md

 ## Output format

-Output a JSON array of 5 stock objects.
+**CRITICAL: The output MUST be a valid JSON array of 5 stock objects.
+Do NOT include any text or formatting outside of the JSON array.
+Each object in the array MUST strictly adhere to the following schema.
+The keys MUST be exactly as specified below, in the same order, and with the specified value types.
+This is not a suggestion, it is a requirement.
+Failure to comply with this format will result in an error.**

 Each object MUST have the following keys and value types:
 - `stock_symbol`: string (e.g., "MRK")
 - `company_name`: string (e.g., "Merck & Co (MRK)")
 - `current_value`: string (e.g., "Approximately $130")